ONEARMY/academy/docs/guides/stars.md

 --- | --- | ---
 Verified | Collect most/all stars in the Ally Checklist + top quality work | Verified Badge, plus ongoing communication, sales and partnerships.

+#### Ally Checklist
+The Ally Checklist is a list of things any Space out there can do to help push the Precious Plastic movement.
+It also helps us to see which Spaces are contributing the most to grow the movement.
+The more a Space helps Precious Plastic, the more Precious Plastic will help the Space.
+To become and Ally and Verified you need at the very least 6 stars in the Ally Checlist.
+How are you scoring?
+Check below!

 <iframe width="600px" height="950px" src="//jsfiddle.net/davehakkens/f5gknozs/35/embedded/result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>